jkubacki/benztown-api/README.md

 # README

-This is admin and API part of Benztown app - audio elements manager for music​ ​production library company.
+This is admin and API part of Benztown app - https://github.com/jkubacki/benztown

 ## Prerequisites
 You will need the following things properly installed on your computer: